INFORMSJoC/2022.0171/README.md

 Executing the `LogFileParser` will analyse the log and create txt file containing information about the logs in a separate folder for each instance.
 Executing the `TableParser` will parse these information and generate an overall view of the conflicts.

-# References and how to cite

-The release report of the SCIP Optimization Suite 7.0 contains a section about PaPILO.
-The report is available under http://www.optimization-online.org/DB_HTML/2020/03/7705.html.

-Most of the presolve methods implemented in PaPILO are described in the paper "Presolve Reductions in Mixed Integer Programming" by Achterberg et al. which is available under https://opus4.kobv.de/opus4-zib/files/6037/Presolve.pdf.

-Some details on how PaPILO works internally are presented in a talk given during the SCIP workshop 2020 which has been recorded and is available under https://www.youtube.com/watch?v=JKAyyWXGeQM.

 # Licensing

 To avoid confusion about licensing a short note on the LGPLv3.